 Helping Your Day Porter Help You

 To help your Day Porter be successful, it is critical that you define what duties are most important to you.
 We all have elements of our job we like best and least, if you don’t set clear expectations with your Day Porter, the natural consequence is they will gravitate toward their favorite duties and tend to put off doing their less favorite tasks.
-Quite often, Day Porters are given so many things to do that is all too easy to come to believe that restocking the restrooms or spot mopping your foyer is not as important.
+Quite often, they are given so many things to do that is all too easy to come to believe that restocking the restrooms or spot mopping your foyer is not as important.
 It is up to you to make duties and priorities clear.
 This also means that you must occasionally you must reign in your staff or team members who might overwhelm your Day Porter with requests.
-From your Day Porter’s perspective, they may not know what or who they can say no to so it is wise to have requests from the team come through you or a point person who can then determine if and how to fit the request into your Day Porter’s other duties.
-You also don’t want to overwhelm, demotivate or set your Day Porter up to fail with an insurmountable to do list.
+From your Day Porter’s perspective, they may not know what or who they can say no to so it is wise to have requests from the team come through you or a point person who can then determine if and how to fit the request into their other duties.
+You also don’t want to overwhelm, demotivate or set them up to fail with an insurmountable to do list.
 If there’s always a revolving large to do list, check in with your Day Porter to prioritize and schedule things.
-Good two way communication will help your Day Porter deliver the highest, most responsive levels of service to you and your facility.
+Good two way communication will help them deliver the highest, most responsive levels of service to you and your facility.

 Communicating With Your Janitorial Provider to Keep Things On Track